Cambridge meets the Caribbean

 Photographs of the wonderfully colourful and evocative Glasgow and Edinburgh book launches now on the news page.

-Give the BALL to the poet is an exciting new anthology of Caribbean poetry aimed primarily at 11 to 16 age group but with great appeal for all.
-More ...
-Book launch: Teaching Caribbean PoetryOn 29th November the team celebrated the launch of Teaching Caribbean Poetry.
+Front cover of Teaching Caribbean PoetryOn 29th November the team celebrated the launch of Teaching Caribbean Poetry.
 The launch was attended by the editors, Beverley Bryan and Morag Styles, along with special guests Carol Ann Duffy, the Poet Laureate and Sir Andrew Motion, co-founder and director of the Poetry Archive.
 More ...

 All praise to this initiative that aims to free poetry from its tag as 'boring subject’ and relocate it in the hearts and minds of teachers and students as a lifelong gift to be savoured and treasured.
 Olive Senior, poet